insighio/docs/content/hardware/_index.en.md

 * A standard Female Headers Pin Connector for attaching one of our sensor shield, depending on the target application
 * A custom Ribbon Cable Connector for (optionally) attaching one of our additional connectivity shields, depending on the network availability

-Move to page [Main Board with exposed pins](./board/latest) to view the complete technical specifications of this board.
+Move to page [Main Board](./main/) to view the complete technical specifications of this board.

 ![TAT image](/images/deviceimages/insighio-main-latest.png?width=30pc)